 Co-Authored by Blake Berscheid, Assistant Vice President, Senior Property Claims Director, Hays Companies

-With travel restriction, business closings, and interrupted production, the 2019 Novel Coronavirus (2019-nCoV) breakout already has reaching effects.
-As of February 2020, there are confirmed cases in many international locations, including the United States.
+With travel restriction, business closings, and interrupted production, the 2019 Novel Coronavirus (COVID-19) breakout already has reaching effects.
+As of February 2020, there are confirmed cases and deaths in many international locations, including the United States.
 The overall financial losses and costs will continue to evolve as businesses are interrupted by supply chain lapses, stock shortages and lost sales.

 As a result of the outbreak, you may experience business interruption at your first-party location or through your supply chain.

 Even if you do not have any locations directly affected by closures, you may have customers or suppliers impacted.
-Currently, electronics manufacturers, pharmaceutical developers and automobile companies are amongst the most vulnerable.
-Still, with three major U.S. airlines suspending their flights to China until the end of March, that list is likely to grow.
 Supply chain interruptions can result in raw material shortages and decreases in production.
 Some companies may be able to identify alternative component suppliers, but frequently there is an incremental cost increase.
 Customers based in areas affected by the virus may be unable to accept their product, resulting in a reduction or cancellation of orders.

 Insurance Coverages – Property Policies: